ravenmoore-401-JS/seattle-js-401d39/class-06/lab/README.md

 ## Technical Requirements / Notes

-> You have been supplied a "monolithic" express server which fulfills the above requirements.
+> You have been supplied a "monolithic" express server in the `starter-code` folder which fulfills the above requirements.
 To complete the work for this phase, refactor the provided server using best practices, modularizing the code and providing tests, as follows:

 ### Basic Server